Note: the exercises in this story are not intended to replace the advice and directions received from your clinician.

 Make sure you monitor for muscle soreness and recognize that this is a normal process of returning to running.
 If you’re interested in setting up an individualized exercise program, feel free to book an appointment online.

-Note: if you experience pain while doing any of the stretches above or at any time during your running program, please consult a health professional.
+If you experience pain while doing any of the stretches above or at any time during your running program, please consult a health professional.

 This blog was written by Paola Finizio - a Physiotherapy student at Queen's University.